|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

 In cases where priority rights have been exercised, ATS will consider several options to fulfill its obligation to the original customer.
 This could include repositioning the aircraft, exploring alternate departure times, or utilizing the services of an outside charter company.

-If a customer reserves or holds a plane, and then cancels 7-14 days prior to the date of the trip, a $250 cancellation fee will be assessed.
+If a customer reserves or holds a plane, and then cancels six days or less prior to the date of the trip, a five hundred dollar cancellation fee will be assessed.